 - LFP battery cells were chosen because of their inherent safety

-- A Nuvation Grid Battery Controller was used to control and monitor the combined outputs of up to 8 of these modules parallel at the DC bus level
+- A Nuvation Energy Multi-Stack Controller was used to control and monitor the combined outputs of up to 8 of these modules parallel at the DC bus level

 - Each module had heating pads installed to allow for low temperature operation